AidaG91/IronHack-Project1/README.md

 - Fully responsive layout from mobile to large desktop screens.
 - Built with **mobile-first** principles.
 - Media queries, flexbox, grid, and absolute positioning for optimal design across devices.
-- **Responsive hamburger menu** implemented in JavaScript.
+- **Responsive hamburger menu** implemented.

 ### ⚙️ JavaScript Functionality

 - **Form validation**:
   - All fields required.
-  - Custom validation: If the user enters `"ironhack"` as a name, an alert is triggered ("You cannot be Ironhack, because I am Ironhack").
+  - Custom validation: If the user enters no input or invalid input in the form, they will get an error message.
 - **API integration**:
   - Fetches the latest 3 projects dynamically (in reverse order).
-  - Project details (for uuid = 1) rendered in `projects/1.html`.
+  - Project details (for uuid = 1) rendered in `projects.html`.
   - Alert shown if project is not found (bonus logic included).
 - **Dynamic UI elements**:
   - Hover states, interactivity, conditional rendering.